AhmedDiongue/DebateGPT/README.md

 # DebateGPT
-Stateless LLM in deep debate with itself.
+dsds Stateless LLM in deep debate with itself.